What you need to know about Responsive Search Ads

 Essentially, RSAs are revolutionising the way that ads can work for you.
 You needn’t worry about the data – Google handles it all for you.
 And in conjunction with Google’s Ad Strength, you’ll be informed of areas for improvement within the headlines and descriptions you’ve entered, streamlining the process even more.

-We’re already on top of the changeover from ETAs to RSAs, but if you’re looking for help setting up or switching over, don’t hesitate to get in touch today.
+If you’re looking for help setting up your ads, don’t hesitate to get in touch today.
 We’re keen to help you start growing your business, big or small.